✓ Updated June 2026

 GWR Trains (Great Western Railway)

-The most efficient way to reach Oxford from London Paddington and other major UK cities.
-Trains are frequent and comfortable, making it ideal for day trips or longer stays.
+The most efficient way to reach Oxford from London (Paddington) and other major UK cities.
+Trains run frequently and offer a comfortable, fast journey directly into Oxford city centre.

 Oxford Bus Company & Stagecoach Buses